-2. Summary of Common Good Funds
+Summary of Common Good Funds

 Common Good Funds were inherited from former authorities, with the most significant one being the Talbot Crosbie fund, inherited from the former Bearsden and Milngavie District Council.
-This has a balance of £0.878m as at 31 March 2017 (2015/16 £0.757m).
+This has a balance of £0.847m as at 31 March 2018 (2017/18 £0.878m).
+During 2017/18 Huntershill House, which was Common Good, was sold for £0.138m.
 These funds can be used for the common good/benefit of residents of the area and, as such, they are primarily used to give grants to appropriate organisations in the relevant areas.
 The Common Good Funds held by the Council are currently registered charities regulated by the OSCR.
 Common Good funds do not represent assets of the Council and are not included in the Council's Balance Sheet, but are included in the Council's Group Accounts.